dvanmosselbeen/dvm-docs/Programming/git.md

 # GIT
+---
+title: GIT
+description: Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Created: 2020-04-07 10:22:00
+keywords: git programming source code
+---

 GIT is a serious tool for developers who want to keep track of their source code changes.
 With this i will make it clear from the start that this tool is essentially very useful for non-binary data.